 Nicknamed the Torenstad because of its large, historic buildings and variety of towers that form the city’s skyline, this “Hanzestad” has a rich history going back to the days of the Romans 1,700 years ago.

-Some of the things you definitely shouldn’t miss on your visit include the wine house, the museum, and Zutphen’s unique library.
+Some things you shouldn’t miss on your visit include the wine house, the museum, and Zutphen’s unique library.

 3. Amersfoort